Package 'glossa'

 proj_files

-A list of file paths containing environmental layers for projection scenarios.
+A list of ZIP file paths containing environmental layers for projection scenarios.

 study_area_poly